-Medgar Evers was president of his local area RCNL Regional Council of Negotiation Leadership and in time secretary of the NAACP National Association for the Advancement of Coloured People.
+Medgar Evers was president of his local area RCNL Regional Council of Negro Leadership and in time secretary of the NAACP National Association for the Advancement of Coloured People.

 He got a bachelor of Arts in Business Administration from Alcorn College in Mississippi a college at the time just for blacks where he was junior class president.
-He meet and married his wife My role Beasley during this time, 24th December 1951.
+Here he meet Myrlie Beasley during this time, and on the 24th December 1951 they married.
 They moved to Mound Bayou a town set up by and for African Americans.

 He was refused entry to law school in the university of Mississippi due to his race.
 Along with the NAACP and referring to the case Brown v Board of Eduation they went to the supreme court that made a ruling that black people should be allowed enter a white people’s university in America.
 It was a monumental moment.
 A piece of history I feel should live in all people’s minds.